vinayprograms/adsm/README.md

 ## ADDB

 Security model entities / flows can be reused by adding them to a *Attack-Defense Database*.
 This is a git repository containing entity specifications along with its ADM files.
-See [ADDB](ADDB.md) for more details.
+See [ADDB](ADDB.md) to learn more.

+[securitydesign/addb](https://github.com/securitydesign/addb) contains entries for open source projects and other publicly available information.